adetopsy/gmc-phase2-project/README.md

 <img width="458" alt="image" src="https://github.com/user-attachments/assets/b3636cbb-2666-4f60-8fd0-03defae3e718">

 Key Findings

---  No critical vulnerabilities were found.
+-- Vulnerabilities found are as follows: 3 High, 4 medium, 3 low and 5 informational.
 The scan revealed no high-severity vulnerabilities.

---  Medium severity issues: Several medium-severity issues were detected, such as Path Traversal, SQL Injection, and Cross-Site Scripting (XSS).
-Although 15 alerts were
-    triggered, it is essential to review these findings and implement necessary security measures.
+-- High to low severity issues: Several informational-severity issues were detected, SQL Injection, and Cross-Site Scripting (XSS) and so on.
+15 alerts were triggered, it is essential to review these findings and implement necessary security measures.

 Next Steps

 (1) Review and Fix: Investigate the vulnerabilities reported by ZAP and apply appropriate fixes.

 (2) Re-Test: Run another security scan to ensure that the vulnerabilities have been addressed.

 (3) Continuous Monitoring: Regularly test your application for vulnerabilities, especially after making updates or changes.